Lars Gunnestad

 Lars Gunnestad (born 18 February 1971 in Drammen, Norway) is a former Norwegian international motorcycle speedway rider.
-He won the Individual Speedway Norwegian Championship a record ten times.
+He won the Individual Speedway Norwegian Championship a record ten times and earned 22 caps for the Norway national speedway team.

+Family

-His son, Lars Daniel, is speedway rider also.
-Lars Daniel finished fifth in the 2009 Norwegian Championship.
+His sons, Lars Daniel Gunnestad and Thomas Gunnestad, were both speedway riders.
+Lars Daniel won the 2011 Norwegian Championship and Thomas won the 2012 Norwegian Championship.

 Career summary

-Gunnestad first came to prominence in 1988 when he won his first Norwegian title at the age of 17.
+Gunnestad first came to prominence in 1988, when he won his first Norwegian title at the age of 17.
 His first British club was Sheffield in 1991, who competed in the British League Division Two.
-Gunnestad missed the British speedway season in 1992, but returned in 1993 when he was signed by British League team the Poole Pirates with whom he would spend this rest of his British career.
+Gunnestad missed the British speedway season in 1992 despite signing for Poole Pirates, but returned in 1993 to compete in the British League for Poole Pirates, with whom he would spend this rest of his British career.

 Gunnestad became a popular rider at Poole and eventually received a testimonial meeting there in 2001.
 He appeared in five Speedway Grand Prix meetings as a wild card.